TRAINING WITH THE CHESHIRE SET

 As for owners, we accept them at any age but they only need to be able to retrieve a ball in a emergency, when their dog doesn't.

 Please note: in the early days of your training don't expect your dog to do all the running!

 Training is held at KNUTSFORD, WA16 6FZ

 Winter Training - We train either Saturday or Sunday mornings, dependant on the weather and our competition schedule.
-Always telephone before setting out on 07940 507027 to check training is on.
+Always telephone before setting out on to check training is on.
 You can find our contact details on the Contact Us Page.

 You are welcome to come along for a trial training session without charge or obligation.

 The various team members are always on hand to help each other out and people can become as involved as they want to.
 We have those who just come and train for a bit of fun and those who attend every competition.